Published: Tuesday 14 April 2026

 Including everyone

 No one should be excluded from voting due to circumstances out of their control.
-That's why arrangements are in place to make these elections as accessible as possible to eligible voters.

-If you are unable to get to a polling station on Thursday 7 May, you can apply for a postal vote by 5pm on Tuesday 21 April, or a proxy vote by 5pm on Tuesday 28 April.
-Find out more on our elections page.
+If you're unable to get to a polling station on Thursday 7 May, you can apply for a postal vote by 5pm on Tuesday 21 April, or a proxy vote by 5pm on Tuesday 28 April.

 Residents will be able to scan a QR code at the polling booth to hear a recording of the candidates and parties they can vote for, in case they have issues with vision or comprehension.
+Please ask a member of polling station staff if you need any additional help to make your vote.

 Keeping you posted